Battle of Cowan's Ford: Background

 After the British victory at the Battle of Camden, General Nathanael Greene replaced Horatio Gates as Commander of the Southern Department of the Continental Army.
 Rather than attempt to confront the much larger and better equipped British Army under Cornwallis directly, Greene attempted to wear down his opponents by engaging the British in a series of small battles.
 Of these battles, Greene stated of the Continental Army: "We fight, get beat, rise, and fight again."

 Following the Battle of Cowpens, Cornwallis was determined on destroying Greene's forces.
 Cornwallis ordered his men to burn their supplies and pursued Greene in the "Race to the Dan" (The Dan River which flows through Southern Virginia and Northern North Carolina).

 During the preceding weeks, Cornwallis's army had swung to the left and approached the swollen waters of the Catawba in late January.
-For three days, the British forces camped at Ramsour's Mill, where they were joined by the remains of Banastre Tarleton forces.
+For three days, the British forces camped at Ramsour's Mill (near present-day Lincolnton), where they were joined by the remains of Banastre Tarleton forces.

 On January 28, 1781, General Daniel Morgan reported to General Nathanael Greene from his camp in Sherrills Ford that his forces had observed the British army moving towards the Catawba River.
 Morgan reported that he was attempting to collect the militia and delay Cornwallis's forces from crossing the river.
 To this end, Morgan ordered General William Lee Davidson with 500 militia (two hundred and fifty of which were without flints for their muskets) to Beatties Ford.

 Cornwallis marched his forces eastward toward the river to Jacob Forney's, where they camped for another three days after he had determined that the Catawba river at Beatties Ford was impassable because of the raging current.